sell long-term care insurance

 • Refresher training requirements that you must complete periodically, for example, every two years.

 The need for long-term care insurance will continue to grow as the population ages.
 You can help seniors obtain the protection they need for themselves and their families while carving out a nice insurance niche for yourself.
 To help you get ready to sell long-term care insurance, we’ve put together a guide to state requirements.
-Download it now.
+You’ll find additional resources, including a broker kit, client handouts, a sales script, and a case study, at the end of the long-term care insurance page.